i3mDevep/proof-of-concept/README.md

    ```sh
    npm run deploy
    ```
-2. When the process finishes save the output valuesin the terminal, these will be used as environment variables for the frontend
+2. When the process finishes save the output values in the terminal, these will be used as environment variables for the frontend
    <img src="images/example-output.png" alt="example-output" height="150">

 <p align="right">(<a href="#readme-top">back to top</a>)</p>